If you have lost your timid cat, we have good news and bad news.

 Steps you’ll go through to find your cat

-If you can’t find your cat, these are the usual steps you’ll go through:
+These are the usual steps you’ll go through:

 - Search inside your home thoroughly.
 Cats are expert hiders (especially if a vet visit is coming – how do they always know?!)